evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80x/_index.md

 ## Exterior

-The SKODA Enyaq iV80x, with dimensions of 4649 mm in length, 1879 mm in width, and 1616 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV You can choose between 9 different paint colors when ordering this model.
+The SKODA Enyaq iV80x, with dimensions of 4649 mm in length, 1879 mm in width, and 1616 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV The SKODA Enyaq iV80x is available in a total of 9 paint colors, including solid, metallic, and pearlescent options.
 Additionally, you can choose between 5 wheels with sizes from 19 to 21 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).